 You hyperventilate.
 You are still breathing.
-Your breath has just changed rapidly, and it feels uncomfortable, but you are still living.
+Your breath has changed rapidly, making it uncomfortable, but you are still living.

-This symptom can feel like someone has put a belt around your chest and tightened it.
+This symptom can feel like someone has tightened a belt around your chest.

-It can also feel like something is pressing down on your chest or squeezing it.
+It can also feel like something is pressing down or squeezing your chest.
 Your heart may be beating out of your chest.

-Chest pains such as these are usually why people, like yourself, attend their doctor, afraid that something has happened to their heart.
+Chest pains like these are usually why people like yourself attend their doctor, afraid that something has happened to their heart.

 Once you have received the all-clear, the pain you are experiencing is down to breathing too fast (hyperventilation).
 Anxiety causes our hearts to beat more quickly than is needed.
 We overwork our chest muscles, which leads to the sensations we experience.